julia-kraus/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image6]
 ![alt text][image7]

 Also, the training data provided center, left and right images.
-To further augment the data
+To further augment the data I used the left and right images in addition to the center images, as described in the lectures.
+The steering angle for the left and right image was inferred from the steering angle for the center image by adding/subtraction a small correction angle.

-After the collection process, I had  number of data points.
-I then preprocessed this data by cropping the images to the size
+I then preprocessed this data by cropping the images to the size 64x64.
+This preprocessing was done using the opencv library.

 I finally randomly shuffled the data set and put 30% of the data into a validation set.